System Architecture

 How it works:

-- System analyzes conversation context
+- Automatically analyzes conversation for important information

-- Creates memories from significant content
+- Creates memories from significant messages (with

-content="User mentioned they prefer email notifications over SMS",
+content="I prefer email notifications over SMS",

-)3.
+context = compressed.context_for_llm # Use in LLM prompts3.
 Direct Memory API (POST /v1/memory)

 Explicitly create memories with full control over content and structure.